em3rald1/oxided/README.md

 # Oxided

-Oxided will be a programming language with a couple of the features such as lifetimes (at least a bit close to them) being taken from Rust.
-It will be a (poorly optimized) compiled language with it's main target being URCL.
+Oxided is a programming with its main target being [URCL](https://github.com/ModPunchtree/URCL).

+> [!CAUTION]
+> This project is in very stages of development.
+Not all the features are working properly at this point in time.
+And if they do work, they are most likely not optimized

-## Syntax example
+## 📖 Syntax example
+Simple hello world:
 ```
-include "file.ox";
+import "std"; # import statement (no support yet)

-fn main(argc word, argv *str) word {
+fn main(argc word, argv *str) word { # a function with a word return type (URCL is word-addressed assembly, which means there cannot be any other way to represent primitive data other than a word)
-    let x word = 5;
-    let y str = "hello world";
+    let y str = "hello world"; # variable definition
-    printf("%s", str);
+    printf("%s\n", str); # function call
-    return 0;
+    return 0; # return statement
 }
 ```

-## TODO

-- Compiler
+## 📜 Goals in the near future for this project

-- Imports
+- Full compiler support

-## Currently implemented features

-- Lexer / tokenizer
+- Allow for recursive code
-- Parser into AST
+- AST Folding
-- Typechecker with verbose error messages
+- Assembly optimization